thingsboard/thingsboard.github.io/docs/edge/getting-started.md

 The goal of this tutorial is to demonstrate the basic usage of the most popular ThingsBoard Edge features.
 You will learn how to:

 - Connect devices to ThingsBoard Edge;
-- Provision devices from ThingsBoard Edge to ThingsBoard CE/PE server (cloud);
+- Provision devices from ThingsBoard Edge to ThingsBoard CE server (cloud);
-- Push data from devices to ThingsBoard Edge and propagate this data to ThingsBoard CE/PE server (cloud);
+- Push data from devices to ThingsBoard Edge and propagate this data to ThingsBoard CE server (cloud);
 - Build real-time end-user dashboards on cloud and provision them to edge;

 We will connect and visualize data from the temperature sensor to keep it simple.